Digital Business Structure

 Digital processes impact every area of your organization!
 Click on the image to view an enlarged version.

-In fact, if we were to flowchart all the areas of an organization that involve digital processes, this is what the structure of an effective digital presence would really look like…
+In fact, if we were to flowchart all the areas of an organization that involve digital processes, this is what the structure of an effective digital presence would look like…

 Organization chart of an effective digital presence.